-After graduating from the London School of Economics, Jakob Muratov began his career as a Client Service Associate in AlphaSights’ London office.
+After graduating from the London School of Economics, Jakob Muratov began his career as a Client Service Manager in AlphaSights’ London office.
 He serves AlphaSights’ consulting accounts, focusing on Nordic-based clients.
-Initially drawn to AlphaSights for its fast-paced, high-impact environment, Jakob values the autonomy he’s given to run his own book of business with a close-knit team, as well as own an account on our social impact segment, Knowledge for Good (KFG).
+Initially drawn to AlphaSights for its fast-paced, high-impact environment, Jakob values the autonomy he’s given to run his book of business with a close-knit team, as well as own an account on our social impact segment, Knowledge for Good (KFG).
 We sat down with Jakob to talk about his experience on KFG and why he enjoys working with one of our partners, CDC Group.

 Why did you decide to get involved in KFG?

 KFG was one of the key reasons I decided to apply to AlphaSights.
-Knowledge For Good is our social impact business unit, providing our premium services to impact investors, nonprofits, and innovative organisations that aim to tackle social problems the world faces today for low or no cost.
-Its mission aligns with my interests in social policy, finance and development economics.
+Knowledge For Good is our social impact business unit, providing our premium services to impact investors, nonprofits, and innovative organizations that aim to tackle social problems the world faces today for low or no cost.
+Its mission aligns with my interests in social policy, finance, and development economics.
 It means a lot to me that we help underserved communities without access to resources and support them in ways that other businesses and industries aren’t generally able.